Activate, suspend, or revoke a card

 1{2"_links": {3"self": {4"href": "https://api.checkout.com/issuing/cards/crd_fa6psq42dcdd6fdn5gifcq1491"5},6"revoke": {7"href": "https://api.checkout.com/issuing/cards/crd_fa6psq42dcdd6fdn5gifcq1491/revoke"8},9"suspend": {10"href": "https://api.checkout.com/issuing/cards/crd_fa6psq42dcdd6fdn5gifcq1491/suspend"11}12}13}

-If you suspect your cardholder's card has been lost or stolen, or if there's suspected fraudulent activity, you can suspend a card to temporarily freeze it and automatically block any new transactions.
+If you suspect your cardholder's card has been lost, stolen, or used for fraudulent activity, you can suspend the card to temporarily freeze it and automatically block any new transactions.

 The following actions are still allowed on a suspended card: